medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 ### AWS CLI Setup

-While not strictly required, it is recommended to setup the [AWS Command Line Interface (AWS CLI)](https://aws.amazon.com/cli/) and your [AWS credential file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+It is recommended to setup the AWS Command Line Interface (AWS CLI) by following [these instructions](https://aws.amazon.com/cli/).

+### AWS Credentials Setup

-When the AWS CLI and credentials are configured, the Medplum `aws init` command will be able to automate some tasks.
+AWS CLI and credentials are required by `medplum aws init` automate certain tasks, such as creating public key pairs.

+If you have not already done so, follow these instructions [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) to set up your AWS credentials file.

 ### AWS Account Number